How To Find the Best Used Car

 - Visual inspection: Make sure all paint colors match and there aren't any suspicious-looking body parts or dents.
 These could all indicate an accident.

 - Mileage: How many miles has the car been driven?
-Today's vehicles can last a lot longer than before, but if you're looking at a vehicle that's only a couple of years old and already close to 100,000 miles, you should ask why there are so many.
+Today's vehicles can last a lot longer than before, but if you're looking at a vehicle that's only a couple of years old and has a lot of mileage, you should ask why there are so many.

 - Tire wear: Whether you're buying from a dealership or a private seller, checking the tires will let you know how soon you'll need to purchase new ones.
 Use the tried-and-true penny test.
 Turn a penny so that Lincoln is upside down.
 Then, stick the penny in the groove of the tire tread.
 If you can still see the top of his head, it's time for new tires.
 Also look for objects stuck in the tires, and check for valve leaks.